OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 $ npx zos create
 ```

-Most of the ZeppelinOS commands, such as `create`, are interactive as of version 2.3 and will prompt you for the needed information.
-In this case, the `create` command will prompt you, and you can use **Enter** to select the defaults as follows:
+Most of the ZeppelinOS commands, such as `create`, are interactive as of version 2.3 and will request information as needed.
+In this case, use **Enter** to select the defaults as follows:

 `Choose a contract:` **MyContract**
 `Select a network:` **local**